villekf/OMEGA-doc/docs/source/installation.rst

 If you use Visual studio, OMEGA only requires "Desktop development with C++".
 No additional features need to be installed.

 MATLAB allows the use of `MinGW++ <https://se.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-compiler>`_, but when using this compiler ArrayFire (implementation 2) will not work unless ArrayFire is built from the source with MinGW.

+See OMEGA section below on how to compile the code.

 OpenCL/CUDA
 ^^^^^^^^^^^